Wins Above Replacement (WAR)

 A metric that converts a player's total goal contribution (GAR) into wins, representing how many additional wins the player adds compared to a replacement-level player.

 Wins Above Replacement (WAR) translates the abstract concept of goals into the currency fans care about most: wins.
-It takes a player's GAR total and divides by the number of marginal goals needed to produce one extra win in the standings -- typically around 5-7 goals depending on the league's scoring environment that season.
+It takes a player's GAR total and divides by the number of marginal goals needed to produce one extra win in the standings.
+Hockey Alchemy uses 5.57 goals per win, measured empirically from its own stored GAR and WAR totals rather than assumed.

 WAR is especially useful for communicating value to a broader audience.
 Saying a player is "worth 3 extra wins" resonates more intuitively than "worth 18 extra goals."
 The metric is borrowed from baseball analytics (where it originated) and has become the standard all-in-one currency for player value across most major sports.